This is the category nav

 5. A well-functioning culture assists with onboarding

 Organizational culture also has the potential to act as an aligning force at your company.
-This is particularly the case with new hires who, more often than not, have put some considerable thought into the type of culture they’re entering into.
+This is particularly the case with new hires who, more often than not, have put considerable thought into the type of culture they’re joining.

-The culture at your organization is essentially a guiding force for them, so it’s important that it starts with onboarding.
+The culture at your organization is essentially a guiding force for them, so it must start with onboarding.

-Writing in Forbes, George Bradt explains further: “People fail in new jobs because of poor fit, poor delivery or poor adjustment to changes down the road.
-Assuming you’ve aligned the organization around the need for your new employees and acquired them in the right way, your onboarding program should accommodate their needs (so they can do real work), assimilate them into the organization (so they fit culturally) and accelerate their progress (so they can deliver and adjust).”
+In Forbes, George Bradt explains further: “People fail in new jobs because of poor fit, poor delivery or poor adjustment to changes down the road.
+Assuming you’ve aligned the organization around the need for your new employees and acquired them in the right way, your onboarding program should accommodate their needs (so they can do real work), assimilate them into the organization (so they fit culturally), and accelerate their progress (so they can deliver and adjust).”

 6. Your culture transforms your company into a team